-We launched this self-declare option in October 2018.
-However, completion is not compulsory.
-We encourage our people to fill it out, explaining that if we have a strong set of data, it helps us create better people policies and understand how diverse we are as an organisation.
-We still have work to do to encourage more of our people to self-declare, with our declaration levels currently at 59%.
+We encouraged our people to use our self-declare option (launched in October 2018).
+Completion is optional but encourage our people to complete this.
+Explaining strong data helps us create better people policies and understand how diverse we are as an organisation.
+Our declaration levels are currently around 75%.

 We do not currently record gender reassignment.
-We believe recording this information in such a small organisation could have a negative impact on individuals’ privacy and the data set would be too small to be analysed.
+We believe recording this information in such a small organisation could negatively impact individuals’ privacy, and the data set would be too small to be analysed.

 Our tax services

-If we receive a complaint about or referring to discrimination, or a negative impact on protected characteristics, it is recorded and sent to our Chief People & Communications Officer to review.
-We have not had any such complaints so far.
+If we receive a complaint that refers to discrimination, or other protected characteristics, it’s recorded and sent to our Chief People and Communications Officer to review.
+We’ve not had any such complaints so far.

 Our approach to privacy during data collection and publication

-On 31 March 2021, we employed just over 70 people.
+On 31 March 2022, we employed almost 80 people.
 Meaningfully interpreting diversity data is difficult in an organisation of our size, where just a small number of individuals can change organisation-wide percentages significantly.
 It also means we’re unable to publish most of our diversity data relating to the 9 protected characteristics.

-We collect data for both people who apply for jobs with us, and for those employed by us.
-We review our equality data at Tîm Arwain, WRA’s executive team, and at the WRA’s Board.
+We collect data for people who apply for jobs with us and those employed by us.
+We review our equality data at Tîm Arwain (Executive Team) and our Board.
 We take what we can from this data to consider how well we’re doing and discuss areas for improvement.

-We reviewed the diversity information held on applicants for our jobs and our current workforce as of 31 March 2021.
-What we can publish is contained below:
+We reviewed the diversity information on our job applicants and current workforce as of 31 March 2022.
+What we can publish is below:

 |Senior Civil Service||---||---|